10 Eye-opening Employee Retention Statistics You Should Take Note Of

-8) 95% of human resource leaders admit employee burnout is sabotaging workforce retention. (source- Kronos Incorporated and Future Workplace)
+8) Human resource leaders admit employee burnout is sabotaging workforce retention.
+It handles 50% turnover.
+(Source)

-We repeatedly say that employees are an organisation’s biggest asset.
+We say that employees are an organization's biggest asset.
 They drive your business towards loyal customers and generate revenue for your business.
-Therefore, as hr leaders, their well-being should be your top priority.
+Thus, as HR leaders, their well-being should be your top priority.

 Too much overtime and overwork are sapping the life out of your employees.
-Moreover, with the new generation being so adamant about work-life balance, organisations must bring new changes to their organisation.
+Moreover, with the new generation being so adamant about work-life balance, organizations must bring the latest changes.

-Mollie Lombardi, CEO of Aptitude Research has said, “While not all burnout can be eliminated, much of it can be avoided using critical strategies that balance consistency and personalization of schedules and workload; leverage managers as models for how their team can achieve work/life balance; and implement tools and technology that proactively manage burnout or otherwise support these efforts."
+Mollie Lombardi, CEO of Aptitude Research, has said, "Not all burnout can be eliminated.
+Much of it can be avoided using strategies that balance consistency and personalization of schedules and workload.
+Leverage managers as models for how their team can achieve work/life balance.
+Help them implement tools and technology that proactively manage burnout or otherwise support these efforts."

-9) 8 in 10 employees would seek a new job after 1 bad day. (source- Addison Group)
+9) 8 in 10 employees would seek a new job after 1 bad day.
+(Source)

-Retaining top talent is becoming difficult and very competitive.
-In fact, the same survey also found that 81% of job seekers cited dissatisfaction with the work environment as the major reason they started to look elsewhere for work.
+Employee retention factor is becoming challenging and very competitive.
+The same survey also found that 81% of job seekers cited dissatisfaction as the primary reason they started to look elsewhere for work.

 More than half of the respondents say they feel underpaid.
 Some are not satisfied with the company’s benefits policy.
-A lot of them said another cause of dissatisfaction was the limited career growth.
+A lot of them told another cause of dissatisfaction was limited career growth.

 Some other reasons for dissatisfaction which managers need to look out for are hostile work culture, unsupportive boss, lack of meaningful work, work and life balance.

-Especially for millennial and Gen Z employees, if they don't get the job satisfaction from their work, there's no way they're going to be associated with that field/company.
+It is prominent for millennial and Gen Z employees.
+If they don't get job satisfaction from their work, there's no way they're going to be associated with that company.

-10) 70% of staff members would be at least somewhat likely to leave their current organizations and take a job with one that is known for investing in employee development and learning. (source- The Harris Poll)
+10) 70% of staff members would leave their current organizations for a job with one known for investing in employee development and learning.
+(Source)

 In the survey, career development was ranked the 2nd most important need after compensation that made employees want to stay.

-Employee development is crucial to managing an organisation’s turnover rate.
-In order to excel and become experts in a field, employees need to gain knowledge and experience.
+Employee development is crucial to managing an organization's turnover rate.
+To excel and become experts in a field, employees need to gain knowledge and experience.
 That is only possible when they advance in their career, work with new teams and learn new skills.

-On the other hand, if employees feel their growth and exposure has become stagnant in a company, they'll definitely start looking for other opportunities.
+On the other hand, if employees feel their growth and exposure have become stagnant in a company, they'll start looking for other opportunities.